 Great Barrier Reef

-Stretching over 2,600 km along the coast of Queensland, the Great Barrier Reef is home to more than 900 islands and receives a massive 2 million visitors per year.
-It runs from Bundaberg in the south right to beyond northern tip of Australia, varying from 15 to 150 km offshore.
+One of the more iconic natural wonders of the world, the Great Barrier Reef is home to more than 900 islands and receives a massive 2 million visitors per year.
+It stretches a massive 2,600km along the coast of Queensland and runs from Bundaberg in the south right to beyond northern tip of Australia, varying from 15 to 150 km offshore.
 The reef itself is a living organism made up of more than 400 different types of coral, no wonder so many visitors snorkel, scuba dive and view it through glass bottom boats!

 Located on the Zambezi River, which acts as the border between Zimbabwe and Zambia, Victoria Falls is considered to be the largest fall in the world despite not being the widest or the highest.
-However it is because it is the largest sheet of flowing water in the world that makes this a natural wonder you won’t want to miss.
+However it is because it is the largest sheet of flowing water in the world that makes this one of the natural wonders of the world you won’t want to miss.
 During flood time the capacity reaches half a million litres of water per minute and in the dry it is possible to walk across some sections!

 This massive gorge was created by the Colorado River and was included by the Seven Natural Wonders organisation due to its natural beauty and overall scale.
 Over 5 million people every year visit the American state of Arizona to see the Grand Canyon winding its way through the landscape from one of the many lookout areas dotted along the rim or to hike/trek via mule through the canyon itself.